chclau/vhdl_arbiter_stat/tb/readme.md

-Test bench files for the VHDL tutorial
+Test bench files for the VHDL tutorial and simulation waveform for Vivado